vbookshelf/Ai-On-A-Stick-TDA/README.md

 # Ai-On-A-Stick
-An offline, portable Ai Console for macOS.
+An offline Ai Console for macOS.
 Powered by Gemma3:12b.<br>
 This is a Thumb-Drive App (TDA).

 - Works completely offline.